code-423n4/2023-05-party/README.md

 The rage quit feature is to the protocol, and we want to make sure it is implemented correctly.
 We are looking for a security audit of the rage quit functionality, particularly its interaction with governance.

+## Known Risks

+There are some potential risks with this feature that are known possibilities.
+These are not considered vulnerabilities as described below:
+1) Ragequitting too many tokens at once might run out of gas and fail.
+The end user can only ragequit a limited number of tokens.
+2) If a user intentionally or accidentally excludes a token in their ragequit, they forfeit that token and will not be able to claim it.

 ## Documentation

 For more information on Party Protocol, see the documentation [here](https://github.com/code-423n4/2023-04-party/tree/main/docs).